coffee2code/years-ago-today/readme.txt

 * New: Add `get_email_subject()` for getting email subject
 * New: Add `get_email_body()` for getting email body
 * Change: Split out functionality from `cron_email()` into the two aforementioned functions and bail if either return empty string
-* Change: Use separate singular and plural strings in the widget and email in the text preceding the list of posts
+* Change: Make prefatory post listing text (in widget and email) more informative
-* Change: Include month and day of the month in widget and email text instead of saying "this day"
+    * Include month and day of the month instead of saying "this day"
+    * Include count of the number of posts being listed
+    * Use separate singular and plural strings
 * Change: Update unit test bootstrap
     * Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable
     * Enable more error output for unit tests